bjssacademy/advanced-tdd/chapter09/chapter09-doubles.md

 Once again, we create an abstraction of the payment processor.
 We then apply [Dependency Inversion/Injection](https://github.com/bjssacademy/advanced-tdd/blob/main/chapter09/chapter09.md#dependency-inversion---decoupling-dependencies) to allow different implementations to be swapped in.
 The production code will communicate with the real provider.
 The test will use a Mock provider.

+> The real implementation uses an [Adapter](https://refactoring.guru/design-patterns/adapter) Design Pattern.
+>
+> We _adapt_ our abstraction to the reality of the third-party service

 The Mock provider will capture interactions made with it by the component under test.

 In this example, the code under test will call a `pay()` method, taking a single parameter of a credit card number.